eko234/hooker/README.md

-  note thet everything after the command will be used as the arguments for that command, in that case runR will run a command, if the flag unsafe is not provided hooker will complain in this example, as it will only allow to run scripts in the hookers folder
+  note thet everything after the command will be used as the arguments for that command, in that case runR will run a command, if the flag unsafe is not provided hooker will complain in this example, as it will only allow to run scripts in the hookers dir

 ## ROADMAP